Lacón

 Lacón is a Spanish dried ham obtained from the shoulders or front legs of the pig.

 Historically, lacón has been mentioned in texts since at least the 17th century.

-Lacón galego from Galicia, Spain, have a protected geographical indication (PGI) status under European law.
+Lacón galego from Galicia, Spain, has a protected geographical indication (PGI) status under European law.
 Production of lacón galego may take place in Galicia, from the rearing and slaughter of the pigs, to the curing of the final product.
 The actual product is only made with the shoulder, rather than the whole leg, as is usual with other jamónes (lit. 'hams').

-The following breeds of pig may be used to make lacón: Celtic, Large White, Landrace or Duroc, and there are two type of lacón, depending on how the pig is reared:
+The following breeds of pig may be used to make lacón: Celtic, Large White, Landrace or Duroc, and there are two types of lacón, depending on how the pig is reared: